Share:

 Dual-fuel towel rails often have a thermostatic element for the electric side, giving you precise temperature control.

-Your Questions About Heated Towel Rail Thermostats Answered
+Your Top Questions About Heated Towel Rail Thermostats Answered

 Do All Heated Towel Rails Come with a Thermostat?